How do charter schools work?

 Are charter schools nonprofit?

 Charter schools are public schools.
 Nearly two-thirds are freestanding, but sometimes a group of charter schools is supported by a management organization.
-The overwhelming majority of charter schools are nonprofit organizations.
+The overwhelming majority of these charter school management organizations are nonprofit.
 Some states allow for-profit organizations to manage charter schools, but that accounts for only 12% of charter schools across the country.
-Regardless, all charter schools are free to attend.
+Regardless, all charter schools are public schools and free to attend.

 How can I start a charter school?